Wave Makers: Blue Economy Employer Forum

 Opportunities

-• Establish regional training centers and certification pathways (HVAC, wastewater, solar, aquaculture).
+• Establish regional training centers and certification pathways (e.g. HVAC, wastewater, solar, aquaculture).

 • Explore seasonal dorms, extended-stay housing, and transitional workforce options.